 - Source: login middleware

-- Problem: TCP queue times from additional request load
+- Direct cause: TCP queue times from additional request load

 - Solution: increased TCP connection limit and scaled resources